 Perfectionism is a double-edged sword.
-It drives you to continue growing, to become the top student of your class, or even the leading expert in your field!
+It drives you to continue growing, to become the top student in your class, or even the leading expert in your field!
 To do something better than anyone else.
 To rise in the eyes of other people.
 But at what cost?
 It is most often self-destructive!

-Even though sometimes to grow, you have to deconstruct yourself and get out of your comfort zone, most of the time you shouldn’t do that.
+Even though sometimes, to grow, you have to deconstruct yourself and get out of your comfort zone, most of the time, you shouldn’t do that.

 So cut yourself some slack.
 You might be imperfect, but you are also far from terrible!
 Embrace your differences, be yourself and continue growing!

 Don’t compare yourself to others

 You might compare yourself to others way too much.
 In the previous tip, we discussed why being imperfect is fine.
 It gives you uniqueness and value.
 But you might still compare how you perform compared to others.

 But hey!
 You are a very different person.
 How can you measure the performance of a car and an orange?
 You are trying to do the same when comparing yourself to others!

 There is a set of things in which you are good.
 So are the others.
 Someone might be better at one thing than you, but so what?
 You are good or at least average on many other things.
 How about you combine your knowledge and skills in different fields?
 By combining your abilities, you are bound to eventually do something great!

 If you still want to compare yourself to someone, then compare yourself to the person you were yesterday.
 This way, you can track your progress and find the motivation to improve yourself.